 The precinct will be the largest of its kind in the southern hemisphere integrating top health, research and education infrastructure within a thriving 21st century hub.

-UniSA’s Health Innovation Building will be home to the Centre for Cancer Biology, the MOD.
+The UniSA Cancer Research Institute will be home to the Centre for Cancer Biology, the MOD.
 Museum of Discovery, and an ICT Innovation and Collaboration Centre.

 As the gateway to the Health and Biomedical Precinct, this new building will bring together students, educators, researchers and the public in a community of ideas and innovation that will transform health research and services and industry and public perceptions of science and technology.